dhiltonp/pop/docs/source/book/problem.rst

 supported monetarily.
 The economics of Open Source have not panned out in ways that allow it to be developed with the original goals in mind.
 Open Source has also diverged from the Unix Philosophy.
 Early on it was all about making small applications, programs that can be maintained by just a few engineers in their spare time.
-But recently Open Source software has been driven by corporate interest and venture capital, creating large, monolithic application stacks.
+But recently, Open Source software has been driven by corporate interest and venture capital, creating large, monolithic application stacks.

 Finally, there is the problem of the Open Source developer.
-Many of the best and most capable developers in the world today have written Open Source platforms that power the world, but they have only so often become slaves to their creations.
-More often than not, they are not proportionally rewarded for the work they have done and they become bogged down in maintaining communities of contributors rather than creating more software.
+Many of the best and most capable developers in the world today have written Open Source platforms that power the world.
+But they so often only become slaves to their creations.
+More often than not, they are not proportionally rewarded for the work they have done and become bogged down in maintaining communities of contributors rather than creating more software.